 Although inhalant addiction isn’t as rampant as other substance addictions like marijuana and opioids, it still raises concerns among the citizens of Texas.
 Seeking treatment is the first step in inhalant addiction treatment.

-Joining an inpatient rehab facility (and sometimes an outpatient rehab facility as well), twelve-step programs, support groups, and counseling are usually required to address an inhalant addiction.
-An addiction specialist should conduct a drug abuse evaluation to identify the optimum course of therapy for each patient.
+Programming at an inpatient or outpatient treatment facility typically includes twelve-step programs, support groups, and counseling to fully address an inhalant addiction.
+An addiction specialist should conduct a drug abuse evaluation to identify the best course of therapy for each patient.

-Several people go through withdrawal symptoms once they quit using inhalants.
-Numerous variables, including the length of the addiction, its intensity, whether several substances were misused, and the abuser’s psychological health and medical background, affect the type and intensity of these symptoms.
+Sometimes people experience withdrawal symptoms when they quit using inhalants.
+Numerous variables, including the length and intensity of use, whether several substances were misused, and the abuser’s psychological health and medical background.
+All of these factors can affect the type and intensity of any potential withdrawal symptoms.

 Early detection and intervention are the best strategies to halt inhalant misuse before it causes major health repercussions.
-Parents, teachers, family doctors, and other medical professionals should be aware of the following signs of inhalant addiction:
+Parents, teachers, family doctors, and other medical professionals should be aware of the following indicators of inhalant abuse:

-- You’ll smell chemicals on the breath or garment
+- You’ll smell chemicals on the breath or clothing

 - Face, hands, or clothing covered in paint or other substances